 Yoga For Lower Back Pain: Here Are Some Tidbits

 Lower back pain, or back pain in general is an issue for many people at one point of their lives or another.
 Furthermore, millions of people deal with pain in the lower back, chronically.
-Don’t feel alone in this matter, as it’s one of the most common reasons people go to their doctor or even miss work, according to NIH.
+Don’t feel alone in this matter, as it’s one of the most common reasons people go to their doctor or even miss work.
 Usually when discussing types of back pain, one here’s the term chronic (pain that persists 12-weeks or longer) or acute (pain of a few days to a few weeks).
 Within this post, we’ll discuss yoga for lower back pain, specifically.